Frequently Asked Questions

 Simplicity and Ease of Use

-How do I start using EIT Pathogena?
+How do I start using the platform?

 As an individual, you can create a Personal Account: